kovart/forta-agents/openzeppelin/timelock-controller/README.md

 ## Description

-This agent detects exploits of the OpenZeppelin `TimelockController` contract and helps to monitor any role changes in it.
+This agent detects exploits of the OpenZeppelin `TimelockController` contract and helps to monitor role changes in it.

 ---

 For a detailed description of the contract vulnerability refer to the [post-mortem.](https://forum.openzeppelin.com/t/timelockcontroller-vulnerability-post-mortem/14958)

+## Supported roles

+This agent fires alert if one of the following roles is detected in `RoleGranted` and `RoleRevoked` events:

+- TIMELOCK_ADMIN_ROLE
+- PROPOSER_ROLE
+- EXECUTOR_ROLE
+- DEFAULT_ADMIN_ROLE
+- ADMIN_ROLE
+- MINTER_ROLE
+- BURNER_ROLE
+- SWAPPER_ROLE
+- SETTER_ROLE
+- PAUSER_ROLE
+- UNPAUSER_ROLE
+- RELAY_ROLE
+- ACTION_ROLE
+- SNAPSHOT_ROLE

 ## Variables